Exploring Target Representations for Masked Autoencoders: Conclusion

 \section{Conclusion}

 As a special case of MIM, we formulate MKD upon which an empirical investigation is conducted about the influence of different target representations on self-supervised masked autoencoders.
 The study concludes that it is \textit{not necessary} to carefully choose the target representation to learn good visual representations if distillation is performed in multiple stages (\ie, with bootstrapped teachers).
-On one hand, instead of initializing teachers with pre-trained models, we resort to random ones for simple practice, achieving favorable results in a wide range of downstream tasks \textit{without an extra stage of pre-training}.
-On the other hand, we apply bigger or data-richer teachers as general cases of MKD, seeking to pursue the frontier for the distilled models.
-Generalizable to various setups, \ourmethod sets new state-of-the-art results on image classification and semantic segmentation.
+Instead of initializing teachers with pre-trained models, we resort to random ones for simple practice. \textit{Without an extra stage of pre-training}, \ourmethod achieves favorable performance on image classification, object detection, and semantic segmentation.
 We hope our study and method will provide timely insights for self-supervised learning.

 { }

 \thesection{\Alph{section}} \thesubsection{\Alph{section}.\arabic{subsection}} \thefigure{\Alph{section}\arabic{figure}} \thetable{\Alph{section}\arabic{table}}